 During our trip to Valle de Guadalupe, we visited a bunch of really incredible boutique wineries.
 Many of the Valle de Guadalupe wineries we visited really impressed us, and they definitely served the best wines we had in Mexico.
 While we visited a bunch of these upper-echelon wineries, we really had an incredible time visiting smaller, lesser-known Vineyards as well.

-In this post we’ll outline our picks of the best vineyards in Valle de Guadalupe that you should visit.
+In this post, we’ll outline our picks of the best vineyards in Valle de Guadalupe that you should visit, along with our favorite wines from each one.
 If you’re in the middle of planning your next Valle de Guadalupe trip, I also recommend that you check out my Valle de Guadalupe Travel Guide for tips and advice regarding your trip.

 You can see our whole Valle de Guadalupe trip in our Vlog!